MORE CLOUDS AND SHOWERS... WIND AND SOME SNOW SOON!

 Stubborn upper-level low pressure continues to swirl over the Great Lakes.
 That’s keeping us stuck in the clouds with cooler than normal weather.
 Our high temperatures will be in the upper-half of the 40s, which is about 10 degrees cooler than normal for this time of year.

-As we’ve seen over the past few days, look for spotty showers to develop across the area...
-Yes, there is a chance of light rain at Lambeau Field during the Packers-Jets game, so fans should pack their Packer ponchos.
+As we’ve seen over the past few days, spotty showers have developed across the area...
+Yes, there is a chance of light rain at Lambeau Field during the Packers-Jets game, so hopefully fans have packed their Packer ponchos.

 Another cold front surging into Wisconsin will cause the wind to pick up tonight and especially tomorrow.
 Monday’s north winds will gust as high as 45 mph across Door County, where the National Weather Service has issued a WIND ADVISORY.
 These strong winds may push around garbage cans, knock down tree limbs and possible cause a few power outages across northeast Wisconsin.